 Another major advantage of VICTREX PEEK-based composites is their hydrolytic stability with moisture absorption limited to about 0.2%.
 Thermosets, in contrast, typically absorb 2% moisture, precipitating dimensional instability and cracking.
 Thermoplastic composites will also support metal-to-composite interfacing.
 Automated Dynamics has successfully used PEEK-based APTIV™ films from Victrex as a joining technology for numerous applications.

 The outstanding properties and manufacturability of VICTREX PEEK-based composites enable their implementation in numerous downhole and subsea applications.
 Further development of PEEK-based materials is expected to keep pace with the increasingly severe demands of O&G environments.
 The Industry can remain confident that testing of VICTREX PEEK-based composites in extreme environments will continue to deliver excellent performance results making it the material solution of choice whenever an alternative to metals and thermosets is required for critical O&G applications.

 About Automated Dynamics

-For 30 years, Automated Dynamics manufactures advanced fibre placed composite structures and high performance composite processing equipment for extreme applications worldwide..
-Through our engineering services and our automated fibre placement and tape laying processes we deliver strong, lightweight structures that solve complex problems.
-As a recognised innovation leader, Automated Dynamics has produced tens of thousands of composite structures and our automation equipment is in 17 countries.
+For 30 years, Automated Dynamics manufactures advanced fiber placed composite structures and high performance composite processing equipment for extreme applications worldwide..
+Through our engineering services and our automated fiber placement and tape laying processes we deliver strong, lightweight structures that solve complex problems.
+As a recognized innovation leader, Automated Dynamics has produced tens of thousands of composite structures and our automation equipment is in 17 countries.
 For more information please visit www.automateddynamics.com.